Frequently Asked Questions

 - Question: What is the youngest age to begin employment in North Dakota?

 - Answer: Generally, age 14.
-In addition, most employees ages 14 and 15 must file an Employment and Age Certificate with the North Dakota Department of Labor, and are subject to restricted working hours and job duties.
+In addition, most employees ages 14 and 15 must file an Employment and Age Certificate with the North Dakota Department of Labor and Human Rights, and are subject to restricted working hours and job duties.
 For more information, see the Youth Employment in ND brochure.

 - Question: What can be deducted from my wages?